 This may include applicant tracking, management, and reporting.

-Human Resource Information Systems core offering includes a database to store employee information.
+Human Resource Information System core offering includes a database to store employee information.
 HR professionals can input all personnel data into the system which can be accessed from anywhere, round the clock.
 Types of data that HR professionals collect in the database include compensation history, emergency contact information, and performance review.
 The core database can also be viewed as an online backup for paper files.

 Activities like time and labor management can be highly time-consuming.
 HRIS package allows employees to input their own hours worked and allows managers to immediately verify vacation requests, and the data is directly fed to the payroll.
 Time and labor management also improves the HR department’s ability to track punctuality and attendance.